ITCowboys/Microsoft/Readme.md

 Jordy is an exceptional hands-on Microsoft Cloud & Security Architect and an Technical Expert.
 His main area is the Modern Workspace with a focus on Microsoft Defender XDR.

 You can find Jordy on his Linkedin Page: (https://www.linkedin.com/in/jordyherber/)

-_Paul Erlings:_
-Paul is a Principal Consultant for Security & Compliance and an Security Architect.
-He loves everything within the Microsoft ecosystem and is a true export

-You can find Paul on his Linkedin Page: (https://www.linkedin.com/in/paulerlings/)